ChristianPari/SportsWebScraper/README.md

 # SportsWebScraper

-The goal of this project was to familiarize myself with the multiple different options of frameworks and libraries available for web scraping.
-So I created 3 scrapers for NFL, MLB and NBA which retrieve their data from a [sports site](http://sports-reference.com) and writes to a csv file for each specific team.
+The goal of this project was to enhance my skils of web scraping by opening myself up to unfamiliar frameworks and libraries.
+Which I choose to create 3 scrapers for the major professional sport leagues data (NFL, MLB and NBA) which retrieve their teams and players from a [sports site](http://sports-reference.com) and writes to a csv file for each league and specific team.

 ### Added Feature

-After I completed this task I create a MySQL database and learned how to send the scrape data directly to the database for the NFL and MLB scrapers, then with the NBA scraper I used CSV reader to read the files that the program generated for each team and insert the row data into the database.
+After I completed this task I created a MySQL database that is hosted on AWS and insert the scraped data into to the database for the NFL and MLB scrapers, then with the NBA scraper I used CSV reader to read the files that the program generated for each team and insert the row data into the database.